H2Concepts/H2-Rent-Stripe/README.md

 Use the `category` attribute to select a specific product category by shortcode.

 Under **Einstellungen → Stripe Integration** you can specify the link to your terms of service (AGB) and set the success and cancel URLs that Stripe should use.
+You may also define optional custom texts shown next to the shipping address fields, on the submit button and after the form is submitted.
 The success URL you enter is automatically appended with `?session_id=CHECKOUT_SESSION_ID` so you only need to provide the base path.
 The text on the checkout page uses your AGB link directly as UTF‑8 and is not encoded again.

 ## Development